 - A strong defense is an adaptive one: Don’t rely on a single tool; the best strategy layers different detection technologies, includes continuous updates to counter new threats, and combines automated analysis with human oversight.

-What Is a Deepfake and How Is It Made?
+What Is a Deepfake and How Are They Made?

 You’ve probably heard the term “deepfake,” but what does it actually mean?
 At its core, a deepfake is a piece of synthetic media where a person’s likeness has been replaced with someone else’s.
 As the Walton College at the University of Arkansas explains, “Deepfakes are fake videos or audio created using artificial intelligence (AI) that make it seem like someone is saying or doing something they aren’t.”
 The name itself is a blend of “deep learning” (a type of AI) and “fake.”